martinohmann/hcl-rs/crates/hcl2json/README.md

 hcl2json file.hcl other-file.tf
 ```

-**Note**: When converting multiple files or directories the resulting JSON is a
+**Note**: When converting multiple files or directories `hcl2json` emits a JSON
+array.
+By passing `--file-paths/-P` the behaviour can be changed to produce a
-map keyed by input file path.
+JSON map keyed by input file path.

 ### Recursively convert files from a directory